SENIOR LEADERSHIP TEAM

 RACHEL FIRSCHEIN: 2021–2027 |

-Industry/Expertise: Raymond James & Associates, Executive Director of Taxable Fixed Income Sales and Trading Board Committees: Advancement; Finance; Investment Subcommittee WIS Connection: One of Rachel's daughters is a member of the Class of 2031; her older daughter attended WIS through Grade 10. |
+Ms. Firschein is Executive Director of Taxable Fixed Income Sales and Trading at Raymond James & Associates, She serves on the WIS Facilities Committee and the Investment Subcommittee of Finance.
+One of her daughters is a member of the Class of 2031; her older daughter also attended WIS through Grade 10. |

 WESLEY FLAMER-BINION: 2021–2027 |